SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

 - The conditional operator [`COND`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconditional_expression_cond.htm) can also be used to implement branches in operand positions that are based on logical expressions.
 - Such conditional expressions have a result that is dependent on the logical expressions.
 - The result's data type is specified after `COND` right before the first parenthesis.
 It can also be the `#` character as a symbol for the operand type if the type can be derived from the context.
-See the ABAP Keyword Documentation and the cheat sheet on constructor expressions for more information.
 - All operands specified after `THEN` must be convertible to the result's data type.
 - See also the [Constructor Expressions](05_Constructor_Expressions.md) cheat sheet for more information and examples.